 4. Sleep Sacks – Help Keep Your Baby’s Feet Warm

-They won’t feel the pressure of socks and have a lot more freedom, so they won’t need to remove them while their feet stay toasty.
+They won’t feel the pressure of socks and have much more freedom, so they won’t need to remove them while their feet stay toasty.

 For me, sleep sacks are one of the greatest baby inventions!
-Not only will they help to keep your baby’s socks on, but they also help to keep your baby cold when the temperature drops overnight.
+Not only will they help keep your baby’s socks on, but they also help keep your baby cold when the temperature drops.
 Sleep sacks are a must-have for your baby during the winter.
-It stops them from kicking the blanket off and then crying because they are cold.
+It stops them from kicking the blanket off and crying because they are cold.

 5. Pants Over Socks

 Always put your baby’s socks on first before their pants.
 This means that your baby will be unable to wriggle out of them, as the bottom of the pants (if they’re elasticated) will hold the socks in place.

 As your baby grows, you can get certain socks with more grip around the top.
 This could be a tighter weave or a rubber-like strip on the inside.